greg-raven/Uncommon-Sense/_posts/2009-09-20-the-power-of-accurate-observation.md

 ---
-title: 'The power of accurate observation'
+title: "The power of accurate observation"
 layout: post
 categories:
 - knowledge